microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Update the navigation property additionalSources in security

 ### [Update-MgSecurityCaseEdiscoveryCaseSetting](Update-MgSecurityCaseEdiscoveryCaseSetting.md)
-Update the properties of an ediscoveryCaseSettings object.
+Update the navigation property settings in security

 ### [Update-MgSecurityCaseEdiscoveryCaseTag](Update-MgSecurityCaseEdiscoveryCaseTag.md)
 Update the navigation property tags in security